Stabilizing Fractional Dynamical Networks Suppresses Epileptic Seizures

 In Figure~\ref{fig:alpha_eigen_summary_all} A, the interictal segments exhibit the weakest memory dependence (highest $\alpha$), while pre-ictal and ictal periods show strong memory effects.
 Post-ictal fractional-order exponents indicate that these segments are much more chaotic and do not return to interictal levels.
 This trend is mirrored in Figure~\ref{fig:alpha_eigen_summary_all} B with the eigenvalues and stability.
-The consistency in fractional-order exponents ($\alpha$) (median 0.75, IQR: 0.66-0.84) and eigenvalues (median 0.80, IQR: 0.76-0.85) across interictal periods reveals that epileptic brain networks maintain stable dynamics between seizures.
-These uniform distributions indicate that interictal epileptic dynamics are fundamentally non-Markovian, with neural activity substantially coupled to its temporal history~\cite{west2016fractional, lundstrom2008fractional}.
-Although the median eigenvalue of 0.80 indicates stability, some interictal windows exhibited eigenvalues greater than 1.
-This may reflect model estimation uncertainty, inherent baseline instability in epileptic patients, or limitations of applying asymptotic stability to finite-time dynamics.
-Furthermore, within-patient analysis showed that interictal has the strongest separation from other states, with large effect sizes (Cohen's $d>1$) for all comparisons except for interictal vs post-ictal for eigenvalues.
+The consistency in fractional-order exponents ($\alpha$) (median 0.75, IQR: 0.66-0.84) and eigenvalues (median 0.80, IQR: 0.76-0.85) across interictal periods reveals that epileptic brain networks maintain consistent dynamics between seizures.
+These uniform fractional-order exponent distributions indicate that interictal epileptic dynamics are fundamentally non-Markovian, with neural activity substantially coupled to its temporal history~\cite{west2016fractional, lundstrom2008fractional}.
+We consistently observed eigenvalues greater than 1 during interictal periods, indicating unstable dynamics.
+Our within-patient analysis revealed that eigenvalues during interictal have the strongest separation from other epileptic brain states, with large effect sizes (Cohen's $d>1$) for all comparisons except for eigenvalues during interictal vs post-ictal.

 These patterns and strong effect sizes highlight the structured nature of seizure dynamics, aligning with prior studies that have used EEG data to track physiological changes~\cite{schwamb2024data}.
 Our findings are also consistent with the theory of critical slowing, which has been proposed as a biomarker for seizure susceptibility~\cite{maturana2020critical}.

 Seizure onset and termination have been modeled as critical transitions in dynamical systems~\cite{kramer2012human,scheffer2009early,maturana2020critical,moosavi2022critical,touboul2011neural}, and recent work has explored seizure dynamics across spatial scales~\cite{kramer2012human,martinet2017human}.
 Other studies have identified self-similar properties in EEG seizure data using multivariate eigen-wavelet analysis~\cite{lucas2023epileptic}, generalized Hurst exponents to distinguish healthy from epileptic activity~\cite{lahmiri2018generalized}, and fractal features for machine learning classification in a clinical context~\cite{francca2018fractal}.
 Our work echoes the conclusions of these previous studies by explicitly modeling scale-dependent memory and stability, offering a unified framework to characterize and track multiscale seizure dynamics across time.